-In our opinion, except for the effect of what was mentioned in the basis of qualified opinion paragraph, the financial statements referred to above, present fairly in all material respects, of the financial position of the bank as of 31 December 2021, and of its financial performance and its cash flows for the year then ended in accordance with the Central Bank of Egypt's rules pertaining to the preparation and presentation of the financial statements issued on 16 December 2008, and as amended by the regulations issued on 26 February 2019 and in light of the applicable Egyptian laws and regulations relating to the preparation of these financial statements.
+In our opinion, except for the effect of what was mentioned in the basis of qualified opinion paragraph, on the financial year profit, ending on December 31, 2021, and resulted in issuance of a qualified report on the financial statements for the year 2021, which is presented as comparative figure for the current year. the financial statements referred to above, present fairly in all material respects, of the financial position of the bank as of 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with the Central Bank of Egypt's rules pertaining to the preparation and presentation of the financial statements issued on 16 December 2008, and as amended by the regulations issued on 26 February 2019 and in light of the applicable Egyptian laws and regulations relating to the preparation of these financial statements.